US Department of Housing and Urban Development.

 Federal Deposit Insurance Corporation (FDIC)

 The FDIC has information for homeowners having financial difficulty or those that are facing foreclosure.
-There is a Foreclosure Prevention webpage that offers information and links about foreclosure.
 There is also information about loan modification programs.

 IRS Information on Foreclosure